gymreklab/chips/README.md

 ### chipmunk learn

 Required parameters:
 * `-b <file.bam>`: BAM file containing aligned reads.
-Must be sorted, duplicates flagged, and indexed.
+Should be sorted and indexed.
+To accurately estimate PCR duplicate rate, duplicates must be flagged e.g. using Picard.
 Both paired-end or single-end data are supported.
 * `-p <peaks>`: file containing peaks.
 * `-t <homer|bed>`: Specify the format of the peaks file.
 Options are "bed" or "homer".
 * `-c <int>`: The index of the BED file column used to score each peak (index starting from 1)